WallarooLabs/wally/book/core-concepts/partitioning.md

 {%- endcodetabs %}

-However, only one computation may access the state at a time, so in this cases messages are handled one at a time.
+However, only one state computation may access the state at a time, so in this cases messages are handled one at a time.

 If we could break the state into pieces and tell Wallaroo about those pieces then we could process many messages concurrently.
 In the example, each stock could be broken out into it's own piece of state.
 This is possible because in the model the price of each stock is independent of the price of any other stock, so modifying one has no effect on any of the others.

 ## State Partitioning

 Wallaroo supports parallel execution by way of _state partitioning_.
 The state is broken up into distinct parts, and Wallaroo manages access to each part so that they can be accessed in parallel.
 To do this, a _partition function_ is used to determine which _state part_ a particular data should be applied to.
-Once the _part_ is determined, the data and the associated _state part_ are given to a Computation to perform the update logic.
+Once the _part_ is determined, the data and the associated _state part_ are given to a state computation to perform the update logic.

 ### Partitioned State